bsatroop53/bsatroop53.com/_posts/2008-01-10-DanRothEagle.md

 NOW, THEREFORE, BE IT RESOLVED, that the Town Board of the Town of Schodack commends and congratulates Daniel M. Roth upon the auspicious occasion of being awarded the rank of Eagle Scout, Boy Scouts of America; and

 BE IT FURTHER RESOLVED, that Supervisor Secor present a copy of this resolution, suitably engrossed to Daniel M. Roth.

+## Photos

+Below are photos from Dan's Eagle Scout Ceremony, which took place at Sacred Heart Church.